CredibleAI/modelpedia/README.md

 # Modelpedia

-Structured, citable database of third-party findings about how specific machine learning models behave.
-Built for explainability research.

-One record is one **finding**: a claim about the behaviour of a specific model, made by someone other than the model's authors, after the fact.
-Findings link to a shared set of entities - models, concepts, methods, datasets, sources, people - so that claims about different models meet on the mechanisms they describe.
+A database of **findings** about machine learning models: third-party claims about how a specific model behaves, made after the fact.
+The YAML files under `data/` are the only source of truth;
+the graph, the site and the CSV exports are all derived from them and can be deleted and rebuilt at any time.

+This README is a manual.
+What every command does, in the order you would normally run them.

+---

-## Quick start
+## Setup

-Requires Python 3.10 or newer.

 ```bash
 python3 -m venv .venv && .venv/bin/pip install -r requirements.txt